-The Employer will honor written assignment of wages to the Union for the payment of voluntary contributions to the Union's Committee on Political Education (COPE) Fund, or other contributions to the Union authorized by the employee.
-The Employer will remit such contributions to the Union in accordance with the procedure set forth in this section.
+The Employer will honor written assignments of wages to the Union for voluntary contributions to the Union's Committee on Political Education (COPE) Fund or other contributions authorized by the employee.
+The Employer will remit such contributions to the Union by Automated Clearing House ("ACH") payment within ten (10) calendar days after the end of each month in which the voluntary contribution was deducted by a separate check from the payment for dues.